nyonson/raiju/README.md

 ## build locally

 Raiju can be built and installed locally with `make`.
 It requires `go` on the system to be compiled.
-Specify a `BINDIR` to override the default.
+Specify a `BINDIR` to override the default directory where `make` installs the executable.

 ```
 git clone https://github.com/nyonson/raiju.git